 Keeping one and a half meters away is easier than it seems.
-Certainly with the help of the smart TheDistancer, which is partly thanks to a high-tech company Variass is developed.
-No bigger than a car key, the device with the colors red, orange and green tells you whether someone is inside, outside or exactly one and a half meters away.
-"With TheDistancer, we contribute to preventing corona infections."
+Certainly with the help of the smart TheDistancer, which is partly thanks to a high-tech company Variass has been developed.
+No bigger than a car key, the little device with the colors red, orange and green tells whether someone is inside, outside or exactly one and a half meters away. ’’With TheDistancer, we are helping to prevent corona infections.''

 Urgent

-Smith is also enthusiastic.
-"If you can contribute to the solution of a very urgent social issue, then you will do it."
-Together they discuss what the device must meet and a team of specialists at Variass manages to produce a working prototype within a few weeks. to have. ,,Normally, such a process takes months, but we have the in-house knowledge to reduce process structures with a few steps in order to quickly get from idea to product,'' explains Smid.
+Smid, too, is enthusiastic. ’’If you can contribute to the solution of a very urgent social issue, then you do it.’’
+Together they discuss what the device must meet and a team of specialists at Variass succeeds in having a working prototype within a few weeks. ''Normally such a process takes months, but we have the knowledge to reduce process structures by a few steps in order to quickly get from idea to product,'' Smid explains.

 Brooch